+But with a week to go before the UK election, Theresa May’s position is looking less than secure.
+Under her opponent Jeremy Corbyn, Labour is closing the gap in the opinion polls behind May’s Conservative Party.
 His manifesto – a raft of leftwing policies with renationalization of industry at their core – has been well received by voters.
 Stories about Corbyn’s past support for the Irish Republican Army and Hamas are failing to inflict serious damage.
-And in the wake of the suicide bombing in Manchester and the attack on London Bridge, the Labour leader’s perceived weakness on security and counter-terrorism don’t seem to have damaged him in the court of public opinion.
+And in the wake of last week’s suicide bombing in Manchester, the Labour leader’s perceived weakness on security and counter-terrorism don’t seem to have damaged him in the court of public opinion.

 But as the votes are counted, it is remarkable how Corbyn has managed to change the narrative and turn the election into a competitive fight.

 This shift has been achieved, say commentators, in part because Corbyn does not behave like an ordinary politician.
 While other party leaders adapt their policies to the changing times, his views – including opposition to Britain’s independent nuclear deterrent, and in favor of higher taxes on the rich to pay for healthcare and schools – have not changed in more than 30 years.